tekknolagi/tekknolagi.github.com/_posts/2017-10-06-how-to-shoot-yourself-in-the-foot-without-really-trying.md

 like "I am trying to print the top `Datum` on the stack but no matter its value, the program always prints `true`".
 Then people came into office hours because they could not fix their bugs, and I noticed that at least four people had the same problem.
-Aubrey and I started investigating what was going wrong.
+I grabbed Aubrey, another TA, and we started investigating what was going wrong.

 After around 20 minutes, we managed to narrow the problem down to a very minimal test case: